Basic & Advanced Computer Programming Interview Questions

 A syntax error occurs when the program violates one or more grammatical rules of the programming language.
 These errors are detected at compile time, i.e., when the translator (compiler or interpreter) attempts to translate the program.

 A runtime error occurs when the computer is directed to perform an illegal operation by the program such as dividing a number by zero.
 Runtime errors are the only errors which are displayed immediately during the execution of a program.
 When these errors occur, the computer stops the execution of the programming and can display a diagnostic message that will help in locating the error.

 7) When a logical error occurs?

-The logical error happens when a program implements a wrong logic.
+The logical error happens when a program implements the wrong logic.
 The translator (compiler or interpreter) does not report any error message for a logical error.
 These errors are the most difficult to locate.

-8) What is flowchart?
+8) What is a flowchart?

 The flowchart is a pictorial representation of a program which helps in understanding the flow of control and data in the algorithm.